All About Baby: Production

 Produced by DuMont affiliate WGN-TV in Chicago, the series originally began as a local show in 1953.
 Sponsors included Swift Meats and Libby's Baby Food.
 Episodes aired in a 15-minute time-slot, as was often the case with US daytime series of the era.
+Bernard Miller was the producer for Jules Power Productions.
+Dick Locke was the director.

 Episode status

 Although few recordings survive of daytime programs by DuMont stations, three episodes of All About Baby are held by the UCLA Film and Television Archive.
-These episodes are from June/July 1955.